 The Young Reader's Choice Award Selection Policy was revised by the Board of the Pacific Northwest Library Association in 2009.

 Nominations are taken only from children, teachers, parents and librarians in the Pacific Northwest ~ Alaska, Alberta, British Columbia, Idaho, Montana and Washington.
 Nominations will not be accepted from publishers.
-Nominations of books that are a sequel in a series are being considered for YRCA 2014.
-This may change for YRCA 2015.
+Nominations of books that are a sequel in a series may be considered if there are no other suitable titles.
 Nominations may include fiction, non-fiction, graphic novels, animae and manga.

 Nominated titles are those published 3 years prior to the award year (for example, for the 2011 list nominees must have a copyright date of 2008), printed in the U.S. or Canada, and are already favorites with readers.